Patricia Maldonado (singer): Political career

 A supporter of then-president Eduardo Frei Montalva, she was a member of the Christian Democratic Party at the age of 15 and was contrary to Salvador Allende's Popular Unity government.

 She was an open supporter of the military dictatorship from its beginnings.
 She refers to Augusto Pinochet as her "compadre", as he was the baptismal godfather of her daughter Patricia, and they shared several political ideals.
 She also publicly supported the pro-Pinochet "Yes" option for the 1988 plebiscite.

 She was an independent candidate for deputy in the 1989 parliamentary elections, but supported by the ultra-right for the 28th electoral district of the Santiago Metropolitan Region, where she obtained 15.38% of the votes, which made her a third individual majority, but not enough to be elected.
 In 1990, she was one of the founders of the small right-wing party Democracia Nacional de Centro, where she became vice president.

 She was again a candidate for deputy in 1997, this time as part of the ultra-right conservative Independent Democratic Union party, in order to represent the 18th electoral district of the Santiago Metropolitan Region.
 She obtained 11.43% of the votes.
 Although it constituted the second personal majority, she was not elected.
-After said election, she stopped participating in party politics.
-However, she traveled repeatedly to London in 1998, on the occasion of the arrest of then senator for life Augusto Pinochet.
+After said election, she stopped participating in party politics, only making visits to London after Pinochet was arrested there in 1998.

 In 2025, she joined National Libertarian Party led by Johannes Kaiser, endorsing him.